teamrun/Dashboard/readme.md

     gulp base
     // transport app files to atom-shell, you should place a atom-shell default app here
     // download: https://github.com/atom/atom-shell/releases
-    // cause this task will open and transport to much files, it should run separated gulp atom
+    // cause this task will open and transport too much files, it should run separatedly gulp atom

 then you can double click the atom-shell app and see my Awesome job.